-Under the Essentials Plan, Escalation options do not include:
+Under the Free and Essentials Plans, Escalation options do not include:

 Notify next user in schedule

 Please upgrade to a Standard or Enterprise Plan to use these Escalation options.

 When multiple users or a group (with multiple users as members) are specified as the recipients of an alert, Opsgenie notifies each user at the same time according to their notification preferences.
 However, notifying users in a desired order is required in most cases, instead of notifying all of them at once.
 Escalations are used to notify recipients according to a given order and timeline.
 After an escalation is added as a recipient to an alert, the escalation rules notify recipients when the specified time is over and the state of the alert meets the specified condition.

 Each escalation rule can have one of the following as its recipient:

 - A team (Please note: that if the escalation rule is configured to have a team as its recipient, routing rules of the specified team will be applied while determining notification targets).

 - Admin(s) of a team or user(s) of a team (Please note: Only the default rules can be a target of an escalation)

 - A random member of a team (Please note: Because of randomness, if this step is repeated, the same member can be chosen consecutively)

 - On-call members of a schedule